Tech4DLab/GLORIA/README.md

 ## 🔥 News

-- **25/03/2025** – 🗞️ *First public release of the Tech4Diet Research Lab on GitHub!*
+- **25/03/2025** – 🗞️ *First public release of the GLORiA Project!*
-  Our official repository is now live, featuring projects on 3D recontruction, fish classification and elasmobranch detection.
-Stay tuned for updates!
+  The initial version of GLORiA is now available on GitHub.
+This release includes deep learning models for fish classification, visual explainability tools and a new dataset for detecting escaped fish from aquaculture facilities.
+Stay tuned for upcoming modules and releases!

 ## 🎥 Media & Conferences